matyalatte/tuw/examples/other_features/cross_platform/README.md

 ## "command_'os'"

-You can use optional keys to override commands based on the operating system:
+You can use options to override commands based on the operating system:

 -   `command_win` for Windows
 -   `command_mac` for macOS